10 Actioning your future

 • illustrated if you have graphical skills for example

-• influenced you could even include social media influencing
+• influenced this could include social media influencing

 • liaised